 Never Enter Flowing Grain Bin

 Suffocation is one of the most common causes of death involving grain bins.
-This occurs when someone enters a bin with flowing grain, and is pulled under and covered with grain.
-Many farmers underestimate the enormous force behind flowing grain.
+This occurs when someone enters a bin with flowing grain and is pulled under and covered with grain.
+Many farmers underestimate the massive force behind flowing grain.
 In the past three decades, more than 200 people have died from grain suffocation in the U.S. Standing on moving grain can be deadly; the grain works like quicksand to create suction that can bury a person in mere seconds.
-And nearly one-third of all people trapped in flowing grain are children.
-Do not enter bins while grain is being loaded or unloaded; wait until the dust clears so you can clearly see your footing before entering.
+And, nearly one-third of all people trapped in flowing grain are children.
+Do not enter bins while grain is loaded or unloaded; wait until the dust clears so you can clearly see your footing before entering.

 Avoid Carbon Dioxide